massimm/massimm/README.md

 - 👀 I’m interested in experimental prototype
 - 🌱 I’m currently learning microcontroller
 - 💞️ I’m looking to collaborate on all new hardware prototypes
-- 📫 How to reach me ...
+- 📫 How to reach me ...massimm@libero.it

 <!---
 massimm/massimm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.